bhaskarcodes/30-days-of-code-challenge/README.md

 # 30-days-of-code-challenge
-To revise on the basics I have learnt and to strengthen my understanding regarding key programming concepts, I undertook this 30 day code challenge on HackerRank.

 Here is some information about the same :

 <b>30 Days of Code is an opportunity for you to learn how to code or brush up on your fundamentals.
 Each day, you’ll unlock a new challenge and a corresponding video tutorial to help you learn.